 The front wall features an outline and a service line.
 When you serve, the ball needs to hit the front wall between these two lines.
 The server must also remain in one of the two service boxes whilst serving.
 The server can choose which one to start play in.

 On the balls return from the front wall, unless volleyed, its first bounce needs to land within the back quarter of the court opposite to the server’s box.

 Matches are the best of three or five games, depending on your preference or time availability.
-Each game is a point a rally scoring to 11, however if the game is tied at 10-10 a player will need to win by two clear points.
+Each game is a point a rally scoring to 11 - who can score 11 points first.
+However if the game is tied at 10-10 a player will need to win by two clear points.
 Points can be scored by either player if:

 - A player fails to serve or return the ball during a rally.